 The tiny town of Osage is situated in Northeastern Wyoming, about an hour and a half drive from Gillette by way of Moorcroft and Upton.
-It’s situated in the bentonite foothills of the Black Hills and both Upton and Osage have nice stands of tall ponderosa pines.
+It’s nestled in the bentonite foothills of the Black Hills and both Upton and Osage have nice stands of tall ponderosa pines.
 At one time, it was the sight of a coal-fired power plant owned by Black Hills Power that they began building in January of 1947 and the plant’s open house was held on May 12th, 1950.
 It was built to meet the increased demand for power post-World War II and at the time, was the biggest project Black Hills Power had undertaken.

 At one point in the winter of 2002/2003, Gary’s Welding Inc. was commissioned to replace a portion of a stack at the power plant.